openwebcraft/openwebcraft.com/content/now/_index.md

 - ~~freelance work (REMOTE)~~ I say no to all project enquiries

 If my activities or priorities change, I’ll update this page.
-Last update February 2016.
+Last update September 2017.

 This page was inspired by [Derek Sivers](https://sivers.org/nowff).